corda/corda/docs/source/setting-up-a-corda-network.rst

 generate the network parameters file which is copied to the nodes' directories.
 It also copies each node's node-info file to every other node so that they can all transact with each other.

-The bootstrapper tool can be built with the command:
+The bootstrapper tool can be downloaded from http://downloads.corda.net/NetworkBootstrapper-corda-X.Y.jar, where ``X`` is the major Corda version and ``Y`` is the minor Corda version.

-``gradlew buildBootstrapperJar``

-The resulting jar can be found in ``tools/bootstrapper/build/libs/``.

 To use it, create a directory containing a ``node.conf`` file for each node you want to create.
 Then run the following command: